 Fortunately, there are a few things you can do to prevent conversations about safety and concerns from devolving into arguments.
 There is a balance that can be struck between being direct and attacking.
 Try framing this discussion as you would with any other health issue, such as exercise, diabetes, or asthma.
 Take it slow, get the facts, promote discussion, have a plan, and invest in support.

 When planning your conversation, take into consideration your child’s age.
 While it is never too early to talk to your kids about the dangers of drugs and alcohol, it is important that you make sure that the information you provide them is age-appropriate.

 If your child is 10 or under, start with a simple conversation about peer pressure and how people often struggle to say “no” or make positive choices.
 You can also use television to help you spark a conversation.
 If you see a character on TV smoking or drinking, take this time to explain to your child that such behavior can be dangerous.
-Remember that this is a conversation, not a lecture, so keep the tone light and use terms that they will understand.
 It is important to establish a foundation of healthy communication that will encourage them to go to you for answers when they are older and encounter drugs and alcohol.

 Have a Family Plan

 Having a clear family plan regarding what the adults in the home understand and believe about drugs and alcohol is key in sending clear messages.
 If you have teens in the home, it is important to establish expectations so your teen understands what is acceptable and not acceptable for your family.
 For instance, some families have utilized verbal or written contracts on the rules about going out and using the family car.